aschulm/battor/README.md

 **Streaming**

-Streaming samples live from the BattOr
+To stream samples from the BattOr over USB, run the following on the command line.
+Often you will want to redirect the output to a file.

     $ battor -s